ebdundar/wav2vec2/README.md

 > pip install librosa
 > pip install jiwer

-* Run the following command to start training process.
+* Run the following command to start the training process.
 > python finetune.py

 * Same code is utilized to continue from checkpoints to reach the step 3200.